 Deimos:

 The drawback is that local features are hard to control, because they are applied at the map pre-processing stage (in Photoshop).
-Probably it wouldbe better to use two maps: low-res global shape map, and high-res local terrain map, and combine them in the engine.
+It would probably be better to use two maps: a low-res global shape map, and a high-res local terrain map, and combine them in the engine.

-Another drawback is that local features are added radially to elevation from the body center, not to the direction of the global shape normal.
-This may lead to distortion of a small crater shapes.
+Another drawback is that local features are added to the elevation radially from the body's center, not in the direction of the global shape normal.
+This may lead to distortion of the shapes of small crater.
 Also it's impossible to define a body with very rough shape, where 2 or more points lie on the same radius-vector.